NVE/ebm/docs/source/user_guide/troubleshooting.rst

 **Solution**

-1. Open :ref:`building_code_parameters.csv<building_code_parameters>` and adjust the start and end year columns to ensure that no end year overlaps with the start year of the next entry.
+1. Open |building_code_parameters_ref| and adjust the start and end year columns to ensure that no end year overlaps with the start year of the next entry.

 .. code-block:: powershell